redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 - [OCP operators](https://github.com/redhat-openshift-ecosystem/community-operators-prod/pulls)
 - [K8S operators](https://github.com/k8s-operatorhub/community-operators/pulls)

+{% if 'k8s' == cluster_type %}
+This documentation is focused on K8S operators.
+{% else %}
+This documentation is focused on OCP operators.
+{% endif %}

 When a pull request (PR) is opened, tests are automatically triggered to ensure that it meets all quality standards.
 If the PR passes these tests, it is automatically merged, and the new operator is published to a specific index.

-In order for an automatic merge to be executed, three labels must be present:
+For an automatic merge to be executed, three labels must be present:

 - `package-validated`
 - `installation-validated`